CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Related Works

-\paragraph{Contrastive Learning} Contrastive learning~\cite{simclr} is recently proposed as a generic semi-supervised method for computer vision tasks to tackle the issue of limited annotated images.
-Conceptually, it allows neural networks to learn meaningful representations in the embedding space by comparing and contrasting similar and dissimilar image pairs.
-It encourages the network to embed similar pairs closer to each other and vise versa.
-Without the need for labels, similar pairs can be artificially created by generating two perturbed versions of the same image.
-After a meaningful embedding space is trained in this unsupervised manner, additional layers can be attached and fine-tuned for downstream tasks.

-Notably, the commonly used contrastive learning methods~\cite{simclr, swav, moco, barlowtwins, simsiam} focus on extracting image-level representations with a global contrastive objective.
-These image-level contrastive learning methods, designed for image-level tasks such as image classification, yields no information about intra-image features and thus is unsuitable for tasks that require closer scrutiny within the same image, such as image segmentation.

-\paragraph{Image Segmentation with Contrastive Learning} There have been attempts in recent literature at adapting contrastive learning creatively to tackle the image segmentation task.
-One method combined a global contrastive loss and a local contrastive loss to learn both image representations and patch representations through a patch-level contrastive training~\cite{chaitanya2020contrastive}.
-In~\cite{yan2020selfsupervised}, the authors used a very similar approach, though they coined different terminologies.
-Both methods, however, formulated the contrastive learning process as a pre-training step that sought further improvement by supervised fine-tuning.
-This formulation exactly follows the standard contrastive learning paradigm and still requires a decent amount of labels.
+\paragraph{Contrastive learning} Contrastive learning~\cite{simclr} was proposed as a generic self-supervised method to address the issue of limited annotations.
+Conceptually, it allows neural networks to learn meaningful representations in the embedding space by encouraging similar image pairs to be embedded closer to each other and vice versa.
+After a meaningful embedding space is trained, additional layers can be attached and fine-tuned for downstream tasks.
+In particular, commonly used contrastive learning methods such as SimCLR~\cite{simclr}, SwaV~\cite{swav}, MoCo~\cite{moco}, BYOL~\cite{byol}, BarlowTwins~\cite{barlowtwins} and SimSiam~\cite{simsiam} focus on extracting image-level representations with an inter-image contrastive objective.
+These image-level contrastive learning methods yield no information about intra-image features and are therefore unsuitable for tasks that require closer scrutiny within the same image, such as image segmentation.
+In an attempt to adapt contrastive learning to tackle the image segmentation task, \cite{chaitanya2020contrastive} proposed learning image and patch representations through global and local contrastive training.
+In~\cite{yan2020selfsupervised}, the authors used a similar approach, although they coined different terminologies.
+Both methods include a supervised fine-tuning stage after contrastive pre-training, which still depends on labels.

-A slightly different approach in the literature is supervised contrastive learning.
-In this setting, labeled data is utilized to construct positive and negative pairs for learning patch-level representations~\cite{zhao2021contrastive}.
-Though this method uses data more efficiently compared to standard supervised learning, it is still heavily dependent on labels.